 *Please note that our office will not take notary appointments during University holidays*

 Common Notarial Acts and What to Expect

 For documents that require notarization, the notary will first verify your identity and determine that you are willfully signing the document.
 You will sign the document in front of the notary and he/she will complete the notary certificate.

 Examples: Power of Attorney forms, affidavits, absentee ballots, etc.

 For certifying or attesting documents, the notary will first verify your identity and determine that you are the custodian (owner) of the presented documents.
 If you are able, please make a photocopy of the document and bring the original.
 You must bring in the original document so the notary can determine whether the photocopy is an accurate reproduction.
 If you are unable to make the copy, the notary will make copies of the original documents.

 Our notary cannot certify copies of vital records.
 For example, birth certificate, death certificate, marriage certificate, social security card, etc. Instead, please contact the Minnesota Department of Health to obtain a copy of a birth or death certificate.
 For foreign birth certificates, contact the consulate of the country of origin.
 To obtain a copy of a marriage certificate contact the county office where the marriage took place.

 - Government Issued Identification or Photo ID (driver’s license, passport, etc.)

 - Unsigned Documents to be notarized

-- Original Documents (if you are requesting certified copies)
+- Original Document(s) and, if possible, copies of the document(s) you want certified (if you are requesting certified copies)